Which Institutions Own Shares In Adamis Pharmaceuticals Corporation (ADMP)?

 Adamis Pharmaceuticals Corporation (ADMP): Who are the competitors?

-The company’s main competitors (and peers) include SIGA Technologies Inc. (SIGA) that is trading 35.61% up over the past 12 months.
-Pfizer Inc. (PFE) is -0.86% down on the 1-year trading charts.
+The company’s main competitors (and peers) include SIGA Technologies Inc. (SIGA) that is trading 40.47% up over the past 12 months.
+Pfizer Inc. (PFE) is 7.68% up on the 1-year trading charts.
 Short interest in the company’s stock has risen 18.64% from the last report on Jan 14, 2021 to stand at a total of 3.36 million short shares sold with a short interest ratio of 0.1.